fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 The authentication response is returned by the PID/(Q)EAA authorization endpoint at the end of the authentication flow.

-If the authentication is successful the PID/(Q)EAA Issuer redirects the User by adding the following query parameters as required to the *redirect_uri*.
+If the authentication is successful the Credential Issuer redirects the User by adding the following query parameters as required to the *redirect_uri*.
 The redirect URI MUST be an universal or app link registered with the local operating system, so this latter is able to provide the response to the Wallet Instance.

 .. list-table::
     :class: longtable